Skip to main content

 With the help of a dedicated board and volunteers, OHNY became an important platform for celebrating New York at a critical moment in its history.
 Following the events of September 11, when much of the city was closing itself off through increased security measures, OHNY offered a countervailing force, one that advocated for openness and access as key components of an enlightened and vibrant civic life.

 The inaugural Open House New York Weekend was held in 2003 as part of the city’s first Architecture Week.
-With the help of 300 volunteers, that event included 84 sites in all five boroughs.
+With the help of 300 volunteers, that festival included 84 sites in all five boroughs.

 Our Values